8th of April, 2018

-Taking place in The King’s School's historic College Hall, behind Worcester Cathedral, the workshop doors open from 9:30am for a 10:15 start.
-Singers will follow a vocal score provided on the day, to either learn or brush up on this much-loved choral work.
-The afternoon concludes by 5pm, after an informal performance that participants’ friends and family can attend free of charge.
+Participants were given a vocal score to follow on the day, to help them either discover or brush up on this much-loved choral work.
+The afternoon concluded with an informal performance in College Hall, which was attended by a number of participants’ friends and family free of charge.

-Ben Cooper, Chairman of Worcester Festival Choral Society, said: “Verdi’s Requiem is many peoples’ favourite, sending shivers down the spine and staggeringly beautiful too.
-You don’t need choral experience or an amazing voice to take part, but if you can read music you’ll get the most from the day.
-It’s a superb chance to sing one of the true choral greats.”
+Ben Cooper, Chairman of Worcester Festival Choral Society, confirmed: “Verdi’s Requiem is many peoples’ favourite choral work, it sends shivers down the spine.
+Singers didn't need choral experience or an amazing voice to take part, but the ability to read music was a definite advantage!
+People came along from right across the UK, even including an American who gave up a day of his London holiday specifically to take part.
+It was a hugely enjoyable chance to sing one of the true choral greats.”

 Worcester Festival Choral Society replaced winter chill with a breath of spring at Worcester Cathedr... read more